AlanaMarie/AD5-Stripfiguren/README.md

 # Striproute Demo
-Brussels has a special route that is called the *commic route* or the *strip route* in Dutch.
+Brussels has a special route that is called the *comic route* or the *strip route* in Dutch.
 Luckily the city Brussels provides an open dataset of the commic route.

 ## Requirements
 - Visual Studio